nazuzunana/hackhealth/README.md

    - Group 1 (age < 40) : Early Detection - educate and use available data without forcing additional tests (e.g. BMI,
    - Group 2 (age 40 - 65) : Riskier - Identify “available” tests that have predictive power w.r.t. to CKD, incentivize people to test and report the results
    - Group 3 (age >65) : High alert - Incentivize people to undergo specialized tests that determine the disease.
+- Further normalization of dataset
+  - For example there are multiple occurances of the same test measures which can be consolidated into single value and increase predictive ability of model
+- Train model on whole dataset or specific tests based on expert recommendation
+  - Here we could aim for test which can be cost effective and simple to evaluate
+- Further explore different models
+  - For example SVM or Random-Forest or self-training models like Reinforcement learning to discover strategy for CKD identifications
+- Define education strategy

 ## Authors